pingcap/docs-cn/maintain-tidb-using-tiup.md

       --transfer-timeout int   Timeout in seconds when transferring PD and TiKV store leaders (default 300)

 Global Flags:

-      --ssh-timeout int   Timeout in seconds to connect host via SSH, ignored for operations that don't need an SSH connection. (default 5)
+      --native-ssh        Use the system's native SSH client --wait-timeout int  Timeout of waiting the operation --ssh-timeout int   Timeout in seconds to connect host via SSH, ignored for operations that don't need an SSH connection. (default 5)
   -y, --yes               Skip all confirmations and assumes 'yes'
 ```